Council-of-DAOs/Council-Hub/README.md

 ## Other Information sources

-This repository supports and complements the development of other Catalyst coomunity information sources such as the [Cardano Catalyst Community Site](https://cardanocataly.st/) and [Adagov.org](https://www.adagov.org/en/catalyst).
+This repository supports and complements the development of other Catalyst community information sources such as the [Cardano Catalyst Community Site](https://cardanocataly.st/) and [Adagov.org](https://www.adagov.org/en/catalyst).

 ## Discussions